synml/visual-comparator/README.md

-# qualitative-evaluator
+# visual-comparator
- Qualitative evaluator of conventional method and proposed method
+ Visual comparator of conventional method and proposed method